 Springfield Lake Sanatorium was developed for those suffering from tuberculosis, also known as consumption and the White Plague.
-3 6 The contagious disease was spread through simple sneezes and coughs.
-In 1908, the Ohio state legislature passed an act declaring individuals with tuberculosis not be admitted to general hospitals due for fear of infecting other patients.
+3 6 The contagious disease was spread by simple sneezes and coughs.
+In 1908, the Ohio state legislature passed an act declaring individuals with tuberculosis not to be admitted to general hospitals due for fear of infecting other patients.
 2 Each county would be required to provide facilities to care for such individuals.

 Towards that act, commissioners in Columbiana, Mahoning, Portage, Stark, and Summit counties purchased a 100-acre plot in southeastern Summit County to construct a tuberculosis sanitarium.
 The need was immediate: the five counties had a combined 5,000 cases of tuberculosis with 300 in Akron alone.
 3

 In 1910, the commissioners acquired land overlooking Springfield Lake in southeast Summit County.
-3 Albert L. Thayer of New Castle, Pennsylvania designed the hospital and in 1913, the Robert H. Evans & Company of Columbus, Ohio constructed the complex.
+3 Albert L. Thayer of New Castle, Pennsylvania designed the hospital, and in 1913, the Robert H. Evans & Company of Columbus, Ohio constructed the complex.
 The $225,000 3 facility opened in February 1915 with 72 beds, 2 powerhouse, water tower, and sewage treatment plant.

 The sanatorium featured an operating room, treatment room, dental clinic, and covered porches.
 3 Five nurses were on duty at any given time.
 Despite the modern facilities, the death rate was high with as many as 65% of incoming patients dying.
-Summit County pushed for improvements to the hospital which created a discord between the other counties.
-In 1919, Summit County voters approved of a $300,000 measure for the commissioners to aquire the interests of Columbiana, Mahoning, Portage, and Stark counties.
+Summit County pushed for improvements to the hospital which created discord between the other counties.
+In 1919, Summit County voters approved of a $300,000 measure for the commissioners to acquire the interests of Columbiana, Mahoning, Portage, and Stark counties.
 2 3

-In 1922, architects Good and Wagner of Akron 5 prepared plans for the $50,000 4 Sunshine Cottage, an annex for pediatric patients.
-2 The addition was constructed by Clemmer & Johnson Company 6 and opened at a cost of $125,586.
+In 1922, architects Good and Wagner of Akron 5 prepared plans for the $50,000 4 Sunshine Cottage, an annexe for pediatric patients.
+2 The addition was constructed by Clemmer & Johnson Company 6 and opened at the cost of $125,586.
 It featured 100 beds, a dining room, kitchen, classroom, library, and clinic.
 Intricate murals of characters from Hansel and Gretel, Little Red Riding Hood, and Treasure Island, among others, were painted inside.

 Children at the Sunshine Cottage had a regimented schedule, with each child receiving 14 hours of rest, four hours of education, and one hour of recreation.
 6 The diet was controlled and songs were sung for ten minutes after each meal.
 Wide porches allowed for sleep outside year-round.
 During the winter, children filled jugs with hot water and covered themselves with blankets, sleeping next to the jugs for warmth.